 - New daily puzzles every day

 - Daily Puzzle Reminder

-You get free daily puzzles every day with three difficulty levels.
+That’s the basic plot of the Red Herring game.
+But, to make things trickier, there are 4 trick words that don’t belong to any category.
+You get free daily puzzles every day with 3 different difficulty levels.
 You can ask for a hint or restart the puzzle anytime.
-There are three puzzle packs, imagination which consists of 25 free puzzles, curiosity and brilliant which are paid.
+There are three puzzle packs – imagination (25 free puzzles), curiosity (paid), and brilliant (paid).
 There are in-app purchases also if you want to access older puzzles.
-For those of you who get hooked up to a games easily, there is support for night mode as well.
+For those of you who get hooked up to games easily, there is support for night mode as well.

 - Grouping boosts connecting similar words

 Whether you’re taking GRE or simply looking to boost your vocabulary, this app can be used either way.
-It’s made for students so, the quality of information and the difficulty will leave you satisfied.
+It’s made for students and hence the quality of information and the difficulty is satisfyingly amazing.

 The quiz is divided based on the exam.
-So you’ve GRE, GMAT, ACT, SAT, etc. Simply select any of these and choose from three difficulty levels, that are basic, intermediate and advanced.
-You’ll further find various levels in these sections which will gradually increase in difficulty.
-The meaning of each word is defined with usage in a sentence.
-This example approach creates a lasting impression.
-In addition to this, you can also play puzzles with strangers, guess words and remain in the challenge until you go wrong.
+So you’ve GMAT, ACT, SAT, etc. These exams are further divided into 3 different difficulty levels – basic, intermediate, and advanced.
+You can select any of these and as the rounds progress the difficulty gradually increases.
+The meaning of each word is defined with its usage.
+This approach creates a lasting impression.
+In addition to this, you can also play puzzles with strangers, guess words, and remain in the challenge until you go wrong.